cisagov/ScubaGear/baselines/powerbi.md

 # CISA M365 Security Configuration Baseline for Power BI

-Power BI is a Software as a Service (SaaS) offering from Microsoft thatfacilitates self-service business intelligence dashboards, reports, datasets, and visualizations.
+Power BI is a Software as a Service (SaaS) offering from Microsoft that facilitates self-service business intelligence dashboards, reports, datasets, and visualizations.
 Power BI can connect to multiple, different data sources, combine and shape data from those connections, then create reports and dashboards to share with others.
 This Secure Configuration Baseline (SCB) provides specific policies to strengthen Power BI security.

 The Secure Cloud Business Applications (SCuBA) project run by the Cybersecurity and Infrastructure Security Agency (CISA) provides guidance and capabilities to secure federal civilian executive branch (FCEB) agencies’ cloud business application environments and protect federal information that is created, accessed, shared, and stored in those environments.